shin5ok/sample-grpc-app-with-spanner/README.md

 ![local](diagram/rails7-as-local.png)

-1. Install Ruby 3.1.2 or higher.
-Consider using rbenv.
-You might need some utilities like Bundler.

-2. Prepare for local development.
+1. Prepare for local development.

 If you don't have profile for local, run it.
 ```